sw-fan-1138/ps-scripts/README.md

 # ps-scripts
-A collection of Powershell scripts I've written
+A collection of PowerShell scripts I've written